sachinb4u/servletbridge-felix/README.md

 Once a servletbridge artefact has already been deployed to Tomcat you must use this goal to redeploy any changes.

-Minimal: `mvn clean install tomcat7:redeploy -DtomcatHost=localhost:8080`
+Simple: `mvn clean install tomcat7:redeploy -DtomcatHost=localhost:8080`

 Extended: `mvn clean install tomcat7:redeploy -DtomcatHost=localhost:8080 -Pextended`